-If you are in need of a practical, durable, mid-sized truck then the ford ranger should be high up on your list.
+If you need a practical, durable, mid-sized truck then the Ford Ranger should be high up on your list.
 These trucks have a strong loyal following and have a very good reputation for durability and reliability.
-There are however certain models to avoid, which we’ll get into later.

 How Many Miles Can a Ford Ranger Last